 Each of the following cases shares a structure: an interface that activates the wrong expectation, a physical reality that diverges from it, and a failure mode that becomes predictable once the divergence is named.

-Asymmetric salting and the skew that statistics cannot see.
 The standard model of data skew — a small number of keys that appear disproportionately often — is encoded in every explanation of the problem and in the catalog statistics that optimizers use to detect it.
 But skew can also arise from keys that appear exactly once but carry payloads of radically different sizes — payload skew, as opposed to key frequency skew.
 This form of skew is invisible to cardinality statistics.
-No interface signals the difference, and no optimizer compensates for it.
-This is the simplest case in the set: the abstraction doesn’t mislead so much as go silent.
+No interface signals the difference, and no optimizer fully compensates for it — adaptive query execution can detect oversized partitions after the shuffle, but the interface provides no signal in advance, and the underlying statistics remain blind to the cause.

 Why Interfaces Are Designed This Way